mjdrushton/cexprtk/README.rst

 Example: Using Variables
 ------------------------

-Variables can be used within expressions by passing a dictionary to the evaluated_expression_ function.
+Variables can be used within expressions by passing a dictionary to the evaluate_expression_ function.
 This maps variable names to their values.
 The expression from the previous example can be re-calculated using variable values:

 .. code-block:: python